Welcome to MPA Tech Orientation!

 Your UT EID is used to perform many actions, such as:

-- login to Blackboard, the site used by professors to distribute documents, announcements, and grades
+- log in to Canvas, the site used by professors to distribute documents, announcements, and grades

 - access UT's wireless internet